Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 }

-As the button click event is triggered, we can load an image for recognizing barcode and QR code:
+Handle the button click event to load an image for barcode and QR code recognition:

 public void actionPerformed(ActionEvent e) {